Continuous software integration/delivery platform CircleCI nabs $100M

 CircleCI, a continuous integration and delivery (CI/CD) platform for developer teams, today announced it has raised $100 million at a $1.7 billion valuation.

-Alongside its funding, CircleCI also announced it has acquired Vamp, a cloud-native release orchestration platform that automates facets of the software release and rollback process.
+Alongside its funding, CircleCI announced it has acquired Vamp, a cloud-native release orchestration platform that automates facets of the software release and rollback process.

 Continuous integration is concerned with allowing multiple developers to frequently push out small changes to a shared code repository and test for product-readiness.
 Then there’s continuous deployment, which is all about automatically releasing the quality-checked code to the final product in small batches.
 Companies can adhere to a continuous integration ethos but not continuous deployment if they prefer a manual approach to shipping final code changes, which falls into a category known as continuous delivery.